Our History

 Doctor of Nursing Practice Established

-A Doctor of Nursing Practice (DNP) Program was established in 2011, offering both post-master's and post-baccalaureate programs of study in four areas: Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, Psychiatric/Mental Health Nurse Practitioner and Nurse Anesthesia.
+A Doctor of Nursing Practice (DNP) Program was initially accredited in 2012, offering both post-master's and post-baccalaureate programs of study in four areas: Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, Psychiatric/Mental Health Nurse Practitioner and Nurse Anesthesia.
 Post-master's programs are offered in the aforementioned specialties and three additional specialties: Adult-Gerontology Clinical Nurse Specialist, Child Health Nurse Practitioner and Women's Health Nurse Practitioner.

 UB School of Nursing Today